-Discuss Arrow flight path at the Methodology, Tuning, Coaching etc. within Archery Interchange UK Forums; My target practice range has a background of thick woodland.
+Discuss Arrow flight path at the Methodology, Tuning, Coaching etc. within Archery Interchange Forums; My target practice range has a background of thick woodland.

 Having entered my first outdoor ...